Geolocation Advertising: A Guide to Geolocation Data for Marketers

 As you’ve seen, geolocation is determined by both active and passive location collection methods.

 IP geolocation databases are one of the major tools in passive geolocation data collection.
 Geolocation databases store the latitude and longitude of particular IP addresses.
 That’s not quite the same as an actual physical address but it’s the closest access point at which that IP address is connecting.

 There are both free and paid geolocation IP databases.
 These databases collect geolocation data through a combination of Information supplied by users and data mining.
-In general, free IP address databases are updated less frequently.
-Paid IP address databases are updated more frequently and so are more likely to be accurate.
+In general, free IP addresses databases are updated less frequently.
+Paid IP addresses databases are updated more frequently and so are more likely to be accurate.